Signal (software): Developers and funding

+In November 2023, Meredith Whittaker revealed that she expected the annual cost of running Signal to reach $50 million in 2025, with the current cost estimated around $40 million.
+According to its 2024 Form 990 filing with the U.S. Internal Revenue Service, the Signal Technology Foundation recorded $29,413,537 in revenue against $38,019,696 in expenses that year.

 The development of Signal and its predecessors at Open Whisper Systems was funded by a combination of consulting contracts, donations and grants.
 The Freedom of the Press Foundation acted as Signal's fiscal sponsor.
 Between 2013 and 2016, the project received grants from the Knight Foundation, the Shuttleworth Foundation, and almost $3 million from the US government–sponsored Open Technology Fund.
 Signal is now developed by Signal Messenger LLC, a software company founded by Moxie Marlinspike and Brian Acton in 2018, which is wholly owned by a tax-exempt nonprofit corporation called the Signal Technology Foundation, also created by them in 2018.
 The Foundation was funded with an initial loan of $50 million from Acton, "to support, accelerate, and broaden Signal's mission of making private communication accessible and ubiquitous".
 All of the organization's products are published as free and open-source software.

-In November 2023, Meredith Whittaker revealed that she expected the annual cost of running Signal to reach $50 million in 2025, with the current cost estimated around $40 million.

 Features

-Signal provides one-to-one and group voice and video calls with up to forty participants on iOS, Android, and desktop platforms.
+Signal provides one-to-one and group voice and video calls with up to seventy-five participants on iOS, Android, and desktop platforms.
 The calls are carried via the devices' wired or wireless (carrier or WiFi) data connections.
-The application can send text messages, documents files, voice notes, pictures, stickers, GIFs, and video messages.
+The application can send text messages, document files, voice notes, pictures, stickers, GIFs, and video messages.
 The platform also supports group messaging.

 All communication sessions between Signal users are automatically end-to-end encrypted (the encryption keys are generated and stored on the devices, and not on servers).
 To verify that a correspondent is really the person that they claim to be, Signal users can compare key fingerprints (or scan QR codes) out-of-band.
 The platform employs a trust-on-first-use mechanism to notify the user if a correspondent's key changes.

 Until 2023, Android users could opt into making Signal the default SMS/MMS application, allowing them to send and receive unencrypted SMS messages in addition to the standard end-to-end encrypted Signal messages.
 Users could then use the same application to communicate with contacts who do not have Signal.
 As of October 2022, this feature has been deprecated due to safety and security concerns, and was removed in 2023.

 TextSecure allowed the user to set a passphrase that encrypted the local message database and the user's encryption keys.
 This did not encrypt the user's contact database or message timestamps.
 The Signal applications on Android and iOS can be locked with the phone's pin, passphrase, or biometric authentication.
 The user can define a "screen lock timeout" interval, where Signal will re-encrypt the messages after a certain amount of time, providing an additional protection mechanism in case the phone is lost or stolen.